-The Greater City Centre Experience theme group is chaired by Spencer Bowman, owner of Mettricks.
+The Greater City Centre Experience theme group is chaired by Caroline French, from WJ French and Sons.
 The group has 4 core aims:

 1. A Cleaner City Centre